Tinram/Windows-Survival/README.md

 #### *Developing on Windows?!*

-Despite hating so much of this wretched OS, I am sometimes forced to use it for on-site work.
+Despite detesting so much of this wretched OS, I am sometimes forced to use it for on-site work.

 This is a quick personal reference to work around some of the pain of Windows world.